dnlolski/ZGFuaWVsLW9sc3pld3NraQ-/README.md

 4. celery -A rest_api_fetcher worker -l info
 5. celery -A rest_api_fetcher beat -l info --scheduler django_celery_beat.schedulers:DatabaseScheduler
 6. ./manage.py runserver 8080
-Small notes for cUrl testing.
+7. For cUrl testing.
 DRF requires content-type specified.
 So just add another switch to command, like so -H "Content-Type:application/json"

 Thank you for this opportunity.
 Was fun to write this small assignment.